mohd-akram/blog/_posts/2013-05-16-a-python-developers-guide-to-powershell.md

 ```python
 print("hello, world")
 ```

 It's even easier in PowerShell:

 ```powershell
 "hello, world"
 ```

-PowerShell automatically outputs any strings to the screen without any command.
+PowerShell automatically outputs any values to the screen without any command.
 That's kind of cheating, so here's the explicit way to do it:

 ```powershell